rnair7163/Statistical-Analysis-of-factors-influencing-life-expectancy/README.md

-# Analysis-of-factors-attributing-to-Diabetes
+# Statistical Analysis of factors influencing life expectancy
-Performing an extensive analysis of factor attributing to diabetes.
+Performing an extensive analysis of factor attributing to life expectancy.